Every country seems to have it's own version of a slow-cooked beef dish. From our British beef stew to wine rich, French bourguignon and Italian ragu.

 Also known as Stifatho, it is often served with orzo, the delicate pasta that resembles rice.
-However, it's also lovely served with pappadelle or crusty bread.
+However, it's also lovely served with pappadelle, potatoes or crusty bread.

 4 tablespoons of olive oil